 This is a guest post by Adam Costa.

-Yosemite is the second oldest national park in the U.S. and is unquestionably one of the world’s most beautiful places.
-Its collection of granite domes, alpine meadows and high altitude lakes draw roughly four million visitors a year.
+Yosemite is the second oldest national park in the US and is unquestionably one of the world’s most beautiful places.
+Its collection of granite domes, alpine meadows, and high-altitude lakes draws roughly four million visitors a year.

 Most visitors to Yosemite only flock to Yosemite Valley to see the park’s most popular attractions: Half Dome (a large granite dome carved in half by glaciers) and Yosemite Falls (North America’s tallest waterfall).
 Yet there is much more to the valley than just those two places.
 Tuolumne is the perfect place to hike in peace and quiet without overflowing crowds of tourists.